 Dr. Forest received his graduate degrees from Stanford University and Boston College and undergraduate degrees from Georgetown University and De Anza College.

 James J.F.
-Forest, Ph.D., is an associate professor and director of the Security Studies graduate degree program at the University of Massachusetts Lowell.
-He teaches graduate and undergraduate courses on terrorism, weapons of mass destruction, and contemporary security studies, and directs the Center for Terrorism and Security Studies.
-He is also a senior fellow with the Joint Special Operations University, where he conducts research, some of which is classified, on emerging terrorist threats, insurgencies, transnational criminal networks and U.S. Special Forces training.
+Forest, Ph.D., is Professor and Director of Security Studies at the University of Massachusetts Lowell.
+He teaches graduate and undergraduate courses on terrorism, weapons of mass destruction, and contemporary security studies, and is interim director of the Center for Terrorism and Security Studies.
+He is also a senior fellow with the U.S. Joint Special Operations University and co-editor of the international scholarly journal Perspectives on Terrorism.

-Forest is the former director of Terrorism Studies at the United States Military Academy where he taught a variety of courses and directed research initiatives and education programs for the Combating Terrorism Center at West Point, covering topics such as terrorist recruitment, training, and organizational knowledge transfer.
-He has testified before Congressional hearings, served as an expert witness for terrorism-related court cases and has been interviewed by many television, newspaper and radio journalists in the U.S. and other countries.
+Dr. Forest is the former Director of Terrorism Studies at the United States Military Academy where he taught a variety of courses and directed research initiatives and education programs for the Combating Terrorism Center at West Point.
+He has testified before Congressional hearings, served as an expert witness for terrorism-related court cases, and has been interviewed by many television, newspaper and radio journalists in the U.S. and other countries.

-He has published 12 books and dozens of articles in journals such as the Terrorism and Political Violence, Crime and Delinquency, Perspectives on Terrorism, the Cambridge Review of International Affairs, the Georgetown Journal of International Affairs, Contemporary Security Policy, the Journal of Political Science Education, and Democracy and Security.
+He has published 20 books and dozens of articles in journals such as Terrorism and Political Violence, Crime and Delinquency, Perspectives on Terrorism, the Cambridge Review of International Affairs, the Georgetown Journal of International Affairs, Contemporary Security Policy, the Journal of Political Science Education, and Democracy and Security.

 His most recent books include:

-• Weapons of Mass Destruction and Terrorism (McGraw-Hill, 2012, with Russell Howard)
+- Weapons of Mass Destruction and Terrorism (McGraw-Hill, 2nd Edition 2012, with Russell Howard)

-• The Making of a Terrorist: Recruitment, Training and Root Causes (3 volumes: Praeger, 2005) Forest received his graduate degrees from Stanford University and Boston College, and undergraduate degrees from Georgetown University and De Anza College.
+- The Making of a Terrorist: Recruitment, Training and Root Causes (3 volumes: Praeger, 2005)